alexanderupton/MiSTer-Scripts/README.md

 ![image](https://user-images.githubusercontent.com/45669411/109841961-96bd1c00-7c17-11eb-8c90-70a486edb3a0.png)

 #### Q: why write mra_sort_scan ?<br>
 A: The official update_all tool does a lot of things really well and is essential to the MiSTer experience, but I wanted to explore a different approach that was both I/O and storage conscious.
 All sorting is accomplished by reading each source MRA file and creating a Symlink to the source MRA file from the corasponding sort by directory.
-This aproach reduces the overall storage consumption and disk I/O by not copying the same MRA file to each contextually sorted directory, which may also extend the life of an SD storage device which has a definitive number of write cycles. <br>
+This aproach reduces the overall storage consumption and disk I/O by not copying the same MRA file to each contextually sorted directory, which may also prevent the early demise of an SD storage device which has a definitive number of write cycles. <br>
  #### Q: Why are some titles missing from the sorted lists ?<br>
  A: mra_sort_scan relies entirely on the tags employed in each respective MRA file.
 As there is little or no governance on MRA file creation we often find common tags such as <-manufacturer->, <-year->, or <-rbf-> to be missing or characterized differently based on developer preferences.
 If these tags are not populated mra_sort_scan will not take any action.